The Difference between Games and Gamification

 Gaming vs. Gamification – the Differences

-Now that we are clear in our definitions let’s compare the two concepts and see where the important points of difference and distinction lie.
+Now that we are clear in our definitions, let’s compare the two approaches and see where the important points of difference and distinction lie.

 We’ll do this by looking at the main components from our definition of games and seeing how Gamification uses those game elements (or downplays them).